Supermodels Bare All to Expose Cruelty at Pata Department Store

 You Can Help!

-Please use the form below to contact both Thailand's Department of National Parks, Wildlife, and Plant Conservation and its Ministry of Tourism and Sports, and ask them to demand that the Pata Zoo be closed.
+Please use the form below to contact to contact the Pata Department Store to demand that the Pata Zoo be closed.

 Personalized letters always work best, so feel free to add your own thoughts and opinions!